Ultimate X-Men (2024): "Children of the Atom" (#7–12)

 As news about the leaked video is made known, Maester tries to get through to Viper about the situation.
 Shinobu encounters Akihiro who claims that he is the first homo superior and had given his blood to the Children of the Atom.
 Mei has her encounter with Noriko where they fought each other and over the Children of the Atom's actions.
 She accidentally injures Noriko who turns down Mei's offer to call an ambulance as "they'll come after her" if they know and to call her mom instead.
 Protests erupt over the mutants on the streets as Maester tells the Children of the Atom that they will show the people who is superior.
 Some of the Children of the Atom attack the persisting reporters as the streamer Yukio's phone is broken by Hisako.
 Tsubasa's Shadow King form attacks some people pressuring Hisako in giving them information causing Hisako to reveal her abilities to her mother.
 Natsu Tsukishima accidentally kills her mother with her left eye optic blast.
 Reporters try interviewing mutants who have no connection with the Children of the Atom.
 Hisako visits Nico where Mori shows her the information regarding the mutants.
 Someone later breaks into the abandoned office of the Children of the Atom and claims a mask.
-Nico Minoru and Mori later sneak into Natsu's room and found what appears to be a bullet hole in one of the doors.
-After a chat with Mei where she mentioned encountering some members of the Children of the Atom, Hisako visits the temple behind Kirigawa Minami Middle School where she meets Kanon Sainouchi who states that she is the descendant of Sai.
+Nico Minoru and Mori later sneak into Natsu's room and find what appears to be a bullet hole in one of the doors.
+After a chat with Mei where she mentioned encountering some members of the Children of the Atom, Hisako visits the temple behind Kirigawa Minami Middle School and meets Kanon Sainouchi, who states that she is the descendant of Sai.
 Both of them end of unleashing their abilities during this confrontation when Kanon manages to briefly break her "armored" form.
-Mei Igarashi meets some members of the Children of the Atom while wearing a mask and takes the name Maystorm as Shinobu Kageyama's Shadow King form appears and starts taunting them as some mysterious obscured people show up.
-Maystorm states that she's here to save the Children of the Atom as someone secretly films this encounter.
+Mei Igarashi meets some members of the Children of the Atom while wearing a mask and takes the name Maystorm.
+Shinobu Kageyama's Shadow King form appears and starts taunting them as some mysterious obscured people show up.
+Maystorm states that she is here to save the Children of the Atom as someone secretly films this encounter.
 As a mutant war breaks out with footage being watched by a streamer named Yukio, Maystorm recaps to when she last fought Shadow King.
 Nico and Mori use Natsu's eyepatch to trace her to the Children of the Atom as Shadow King briefly attacks.
 Hisako is later confronted by Kageyama as he corrupts her with his shadows.